hso-esk/tls-diff-testing/README.md

 # Differential fuzz testing of the TLS handshake

-Institute of Reliable Embedded Systems and Communication Electronics Offenburg University of Applied Sciences

-This is the software implementing our differential fuzz test approach for the TLS handhsake as presented in our manuscript "Exploiting Dissent: Towards Fuzzing-based Differential Black-Box Testing of TLS Implementations".
-The software consists of two main components
+This is the software implementing our differential fuzz test approach for the TLS handshake as presented in our manuscript "Exploiting Dissent: Towards Fuzzing-based Differential Black-Box Testing of TLS Implementations".

+The software consists of two main components:
--> a shell script ("tls-server-batch") setting up the five TLS server implementations we used
+* A shell script ("tls-server-batch") allowing to set up the five TLS server implementations we used in our paper (OpenSSL, MatrixSSL, wolfSSL, mbedTLS and BoringSSL).
--> A C++ framework and some Python scripts ("tls-diff-testing") for input generation, server stimulation, and data visualization
+* A C++ framework and some Python scripts ("tls-diff-testing") for generating TLS test messages, stimulating the five TLS servers, and for analyzing and visualizing data.

-Institute of Reliable Embedded Systems and Communication Electronics Offenburg University of Applied Sciences

 Please note: our software is evolving and is likely going to be subject to refactoring and restructuring.
 We cannot guarantee API stability in any form.

 ## How to use the code?

 In order to use our software: